Why patient reviews for your healthcare business are vital

-They’re shopping around online, doing research about your competitors and making comparisons.
-If they didn’t have a great experience with your healthcare business on their last visit – they’re going to leave you a patient review and tell everyone all about it and then leave you!
+They’re shopping around online, researching your competitors and making comparisons.
+If they didn’t have a great experience with your healthcare business on their last visit, they’ll leave you a patient review, tell everyone about it, and then leave you!

 Getting more positive reviews is an increasingly important part of your reputation management and can help you build trust, credibility and authority with prospective patients.

 A negative review can be exceedingly hurtful to your healthcare practice.
 They not only damage your online reputation but can also hurt your bottom line when patients start to avoid you.

 Everybody would prefer nothing but glowing 5-star online reviews, but negative interactions and reviews are valuable for your business too.

 The trick is to treat those negative reviews as valuable feedback about how to improve your patient experience so you can increase patient satisfaction as a result.
 It’s also essential to have a system and process for logging positive and negative reviews so that they’ll be easier to find and use in the future.